Difference Between Rhinoplasty and Septoplasty

 During general anesthesia, you will be unconscious by a medicine injected intravenously or through inhalation.
 General anesthesia is frequently administered to younger patients.

-The surgeon will perform cuts between or even inside your nostrils while you’re unconscious or numb.
+An Orange County cosmetic surgeon will perform cuts between or even inside your nostrils while you’re unconscious or numb.
 Before beginning the reshaping, they will first separate the skin from your bone or cartilage.
 Your doctor might take some cartilage from deep inside the nose or from your ear if the new nose requires a small quantity of extra cartilage.
 If more is required, you might need a bone graft or an implant.
 A bone graft is an addition of bone towards the bone of your nose.

 In most cases, the process lasts less than one hour.
 Complex surgery may require more time.